KrisanatA/animbook-journal/motivation-letter.md

 The R Journal
 \bigskip

-Dear Professor Cook,
+Dear Dr. Mark van der Loo,
 \bigskip

-Please consider our article titled "animbook: Visualizing Changes in Performance Measures and Demographic Affiliations Using Animation" for publication in the R journal.
+Please consider our article titled "animbook: Visualizing changes in performance measures and demographic affiliations using animation" for publication in the R journal.

-The manuscript introduces the new package called `animbook` which provides new visualization functions to generate an animation.
-This animation is used for visualizing the changes in the categorical data that are measured over time.
-It also delves into the data format required, considerations for creating animations, and visual design.
+The manuscript introduces the new package called `animbook`.
+The paper describe backgroud to generate animation and detailed about the functions available in the package.
+Two applications are provided illustrate the use for studying corporate performance and voters preferences.

+The methods were motivated by an especially innovative visualization publish in the New York Times newspaper.
+The animbook package make it possible to produces the animation like this along with variations with R. The primary area of use is when categorical data is provided over time.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+We believe the readers of the R Journal will find this article interesting and helpful.
 \bigskip
 \bigskip